 “That’s why.”
-And Joe rolled over and fell back asleep.
+Joe rolled over and fell back asleep.

 Melissa tossed and turned, unable to shake the unsettled feeling that gripped her chest.
-She hadn’t noticed it at the time because of the imminent danger she was in, but now as the experience on the stairs looped through her mind over and over, there was a memory of something smooth beneath her foot, something cold, something…wet?
+She hadn’t noticed it at the time because of the imminent danger she was in, but as the experience replayed itself in her mind over and over, there was a memory of something smooth beneath her foot, something cold, something…wet?

-Clara stumbled sleepily down the stairs, guided by the sweet smell of bacon sizzling on the stove, her arm raised to guard her eyes from the morning sunlight.
+Clara stumbled sleepily down the stairs, guided by the sweet smell of bacon sizzling on the stove.
+She raised her arm to guard her eyes from the morning sunlight.

 Clara nodded as she began picking at her breakfast.
 “There were noises all night,” she muttered.
 “Something was crawling around in the hallway.”